isntpythonasnake/Gateweaver-UE5/README.md

 <details>
 <summary>Render Targets Setup</summary>

-**Forewarning:** I'm unable to create automatically render targets using Blueprints, a limitation of Blueprints unfortunately.
+**Forewarning:** I'm unable to automatically create render targets using Blueprints, a limitation of Blueprints unfortunately.
 You will have to create it yourself through my step-by-step tutorial below.
 Don't worry, it's fairly easy.

 You're going to need **1 Render Target and 1 Material** for the render target per portal.
-This tutorial was made for only 1 portal! **Do the same steps for your exit portal as well.**
+This tutorial was made for only one portal! **Do the same steps for your exit portal as well.**
 1. Right click on your project folder in the content browser and create a new **Render Target 2D**.
 Name it something recognisable like *RT_Portal_Entry_A*.
 Leave it untouched.
 <img width="535" height="391" alt="Screenshot 2025-10-08 205520" src="https://github.com/user-attachments/assets/400d493c-1a33-4158-baf7-b94599171f84" />